High Court Land Division

 12 December 2023

-Court set aside dismissal and restored the counterclaim where the applicant's counsel's sudden illness constituted sufficient cause.
+Court set aside dismissal and restored the applicant's counterclaim due to counsel's sudden illness and diligent follow‑up.

 12 December 2023